sokoloowski/shopping-list/README.md

 ### `User`

 This entity will be provided with [Symfony's SecurityBundle](https://symfony.com/doc/current/security.html).
-It will provide the basic entity (ID, username, roles and password) which can be extended with additional fields:
+It will provide the basic entity (ID, e-mail, roles and password) which can be extended with additional fields:

-- e-mail address
+- username
 - registration date
 - verification code
 - verification date